maniprasadkadlaskar/search-ai/CONTRIBUTING.md

-# Contributing to This Project
+# Contributing to Search AI
 Thank you for your interest in contributing!
 We welcome all kinds of contributions, including bug reports, feature requests, documentation improvements, and code enhancements.

 ## How to Contribute